Working Group Chair: Kelli Stone

 Members: Alfredo Alvarez, Bart Ballard, Andrew Cox, John van Dort, Alieny Gonzalez-Alfonso, Clay Green, Ariam Jimenez, Joyce Kleen, Ken Meyer, David Newstead, Mitch Sternberg, John van Dort, Victoria Vazquez

 Lianne is leading the communication committee for the Reddish Egret Working Group.
-Lianne is currently working as a postdoctoral research associate with Texas A&M Transportation Institute studying the daily and seasonal movements of Brown Pelicans in south Texas.
+She is currently the Science and Conservation Director for Birmingham Audubon Society.
 Lianne studied the movement ecology of adult Reddish Egrets for her doctoral research at Texas A&M University-Kingsville during 2014-2017.
 Email Lianne.

 Members: Stephanie Bilodeau, Emily Clark, Ernesto Gómez